EU to reduce Russia energy dependency | DW | 08.03.2022

 The European Union introduced new proposals on Tuesday that would see the bloc slash its dependency on Russian gas as the bloc reacts to the ongoing conflict in Ukraine.

+A supplier that "explicitly threatens" the EU cannot be relied on, Commission President Ursula von der Leyen said in a statement.

 The European Commission published plans to cut the bloc's dependency on Russian gas by two-thirds this year and end its reliance on Russian supplies of the fuel "well before 2030," Executive Vice-President Frans Timmermans said.
-The EU needed to "dash into renewable energy at lightning speed," he added.
+The EU needed to "dash into renewable energy at lightning speed."

+"Putin's war in Ukraine demonstrates the urgency of accelerating our clean energy transition," he added.

 The EU's executive body said it will do so by switching to alternative supplies and expanding clean energy more quickly under the proposals, which will largely be the responsibility of member states for implementing.